The Role of Food Sensitivity Testing

 Who should get testing?

 It is generally recommended to only test for food sensitivities or intolerances after you have experienced symptoms of a potential problem.
+Some common testings include gluten and lactose intolerance testing.

 If you haven’t had symptoms, food sensitivity testing is likely to have more downsides than benefits.
 No test exists that can accurately detect all food sensitivities.
 Testing for a wide range of possible reactions can return a false positive, which means the test shows an intolerance or sensitivity for a food that doesn’t actually cause you problems.
 False positives can cause unnecessary changes to your diet that may affect your nutrition.